12-3 incident: Aftermath

 With the Portuguese now only nominally in control of Macau, political power would increasingly rest with the pro-Beijing trade unions and business leaders.
 The official Portuguese and Chinese positions regarding the political status of Macau did not differ, as both now described the region as a Chinese territory under Portuguese administration, and not as a colony or overseas territory.

 As a consequence of Beijing's increasing influence, pro-Kuomintang activities in Macau were suppressed; the Republic of China's diplomatic mission was closed, the flying of the flag of the Republic of China was banned, and Kuomintang-run schools were shut down.
 In addition, refugees from mainland China were either barred from entering Macau or forcibly returned to China.

 Emboldened by their success against the Portuguese, the Committee of Thirteen encouraged demonstrations against other institutions in Macau that were perceived to be antagonistic towards the PRC.
 Specifically, the British Consulate and the Macau Branch of the Hong Kong Immigration department were once again targeted by protesters.
 British consular staff in Macau were under constant threat and harassment by Red Guards, leading to the closure of the British consulate in 1967.

-On 25 April 1974, a group of left-wing officers organized a coup d'état in Portugal, overthrowing the ruling right-wing government that had been in power for 48 years.
+On April 25, 1974, a group of left-wing officers organized a coup d'état in Portugal, overthrowing the ruling right-wing government that had been in power for 48 years.
 The new government began to transition Portugal to a democratic system and was committed to decolonization.
 It carried out decolonization policies and proposed that Macau be given back to China in 1978.
-The Chinese government rejected this proposal, believing that an early transfer of Macau would impact relations with Hong Kong.
+The Chinese government rejected this proposal, believing that an early handover of Macau would impact relations with Hong Kong.

-On 31 December 1975, the Portuguese government withdrew its remaining troops from Macau.
-On 8 February 1979, the Portuguese government decided to break off diplomatic relations with the ROC, and established diplomatic relations with the PRC the next day.
+On December 31, 1975, the Portuguese government withdrew its remaining troops from Macau.
+On February 8, 1979, the Portuguese government decided to break off diplomatic relations with the ROC, and established diplomatic relations with the PRC the next day.
 Both Portugal and the PRC recognized Macau as Chinese territory.
-The colony remained under Portuguese rule until 20 December 1999, when it was transferred to the PRC.
-Ho Yin's son, Edmund Ho Hau Wah, would become the first Chief Executive of the Macau Special Administrative Region following the transfer of sovereignty in 1999.
+The colony remained under Portuguese rule until December 20, 1999, when it was handed over to the PRC.
+Ho Yin's son, Edmund Ho Hau Wah, would become the first Chief Executive of the Macau Special Administrative Region following the handover of Macau in 1999.